25A0/Quadtastic/README.md

     - [ ] The Border tool to create border quads
     - [ ] The Strip tool to create strips of equally sized quads
  - [ ] Undo/Redo history
+ - [ ] Overhaul dialog texts
+ - [ ] Fix detection of quads: Currently the application treats all tables as quads that have values for x, y, w, and h.
+This means that you cannot have a group that contains the entire alphabet, since that group could have quads named x, y, w and h.
+Solution: Introduce a sneaky key _type that identifies the type of element.
+Unfortunately, we will have to include that key in the exported quad file, since we otherwise run into the same problem when using the quads.
  - [ ] Make quad list prettier
  - [ ] Make quad groups in quad list collapsible and expandable
  - [ ] >>>>>>> TURBO-WorkflOw >>>>>